 We only had an overnight stay at Sibaltan so obviously, there were tons more of activities that we missed.
 Laying out all the little details, likewise, will require more than a few pages.
 In parting, here are some pro-tips: Bring insect repellants as mosquitoes or sandflies can frequent in some points of the day, particularly at nighttime.
 Also, pack some powerbanks as electricity is only available through certain schedules.
 Lastly, there’s a high point on the road to Sibaltan where you can see a stunning ridge-to-reef view of El Nido (read: the hills majestically rolling into the golden rice fields into the shore and into the blue expanse of the sea)—you can ask your driver to stop by so you can admire the scenery longer.
 You’re welcome.

-About the author: Rose is a researcher who currently divides her time mainly between working as a research analyst in Metro Manila and as an editor in Palawan News.
+About the author: Rose is a researcher who currently divides her time mainly between working as a research analyst in Metro Manila and as an editor of Palawan News.
 Firmly believing that Palaweños should actively promote the beauty of the province wherever they may be, Rose conceptualized #ExpPALAWAN with the team and is currently working to get more people on board.
-Feel free to shoot her some ideas through her email email@example.com.
+Feel free to shoot her some ideas through her email firstname.lastname@example.org.

 In #ExpPALAWAN, Palawan News aims to help in promoting the province’s numerous attractions by publishing the EXPERIENCE or EXPLORATIONS of our local bloggers, travel writers, or even weekend warriors (yay bes!).
 We believe there is no better way to learn about the beauty and wonders of Palawan than hearing it through the stories of the locals themselves.
 With articles or photo stories on natural wonders to cultural spots, to even the interesting nooks and crannies of the city and each municipality’s poblacion, #ExpPALAWAN hopes to cultivate discussion on the endless choices of places to see in the province.
 We encourage our readers, young and old, to share your travel stories, photos and videos as we harness social media to promote the beauty of the #WorldsBestIsland.